 At the Genesee Career Institute (GCI), a tuition-free education exposes high school students to new skill sets and technologies for entry into the workforce, certifications, and college credits.
-To enhance this opportunity, Barton Malow transformed a simple, single-story building into an innovative tech center where K12 students find inspiration and receive a technical education.
+Barton Malow transformed a simple, single-story building into an innovative tech center where K12 students find inspiration and receive a technical education.
 Phase I of the project featured over 77,000 SF of renovations, providing students access to enormous workspaces that stress the importance of Science, Technology, Engineering, and Math (STEM) via 3D printers, fume hoods, and more.
 Phase II created the Innovation Zone, an 8,700-SF addition.
 With connectivity—both technologically and on the human level—in mind, the expansion features new ways to interact while also connecting the south and north wings.

 Positive Impacts with Limited Distractions